jpacg/awesome-stars/README.md

 ## Python

+- [pipenv](https://github.com/pypa/pipenv) - Python Development Workflow for Humans.
+- [fail2ban](https://github.com/fail2ban/fail2ban) - Daemon to ban hosts that cause multiple authentication errors
+- [chardet](https://github.com/chardet/chardet) - Python 2/3 compatible character encoding detector.
+- [certbot](https://github.com/certbot/certbot) - Certbot is EFF's tool to obtain certs from Let's Encrypt and (optionally) auto-enable HTTPS on your server.
+It can also act as a client for any other CA that uses the ACME protocol.
 - [cowrie](https://github.com/micheloosterhof/cowrie) - Cowrie SSH/Telnet Honeypot
 - [lxml](https://github.com/lxml/lxml) - The lxml XML toolkit for Python
 - [pyquery](https://github.com/gawel/pyquery) - A jquery-like library for python